 Two Credits Richmond Spring Semester

 356. Advanced Instrumental Conducting - This course is designed to further the study of conducting technique begun in Music 345, with special attention to band and orchestral music.
-Required for B.M.
-Instrumental Music Education majors.
+Required for instrumental music education majors.

 Two Credits Southard Spring Semester